Mydde/css-fabric-helper/src/docs/readmeHeader.md

 ## Features

-css-fabric-helper is a shorthand css builder for css-fabric or others css frameworks It's intended to be used as a classnames builder by doing recursive concatenation at string array or object level from a provided object
+css-fabric-helper is a shorthand css builder for css-fabric or others css frameworks.

 ## Installation

 ```
-$ npm install css-fabric-helper
+$ npm i @medyll/css-fabric-helper
+# or
+$ yarn @medyll/css-fabric-helper
 ```